g4stlyx/todoFullStack/README.md

     [ ] .tsx in .jsx out?
-    [ ] better frontend with css? (can be used material ui or bootstrap; or can be skipped entirely) [ ] mobile version with Flutter (or React Native if it seems ez -i dont think it will tho-)
+    [ ] better frontend with css? (can be used material ui or bootstrap; or can be skipped entirely) [ ] mobile version with Flutter (or React Native if it seems ez -i dont think it will tho-) [ ] backend optimization, todos should be fetched faster